devvratmiglani/websites-js-popup-remover/README.md

 # websites-js-popup-remover

+The above codes helps you easily remove irritating popups in some websites.

 Use extension Scripty in chromium (or supported) browsers or use bookmarklet.
 Scripty makes it automatic.
 Bookmarklet is manual.